A girl sits on a couch and hugs her white fluffy dog.

 What makes an emotional support dog?

 So, what differentiates an emotional support dog from any regular dog?
 Well, an emotional support dog is one that a licensed mental health professional designates as an animal that provides mental and emotional benefits to someone with a disability.
-Do note that dogs are not the only emotional support animals (ESAs) out there.
+Do note that dogs are not the only emotional support animals (ESAs).
 All domesticated animals can qualify, including cats, hedgehogs, teacup pigs, miniature horses, rabbits, mice, and even snakes.1

 A dynamic duo